 In fact, there are additional factors that may qualify for a finding of disability under SSA rules.
-An experienced PTSD attorney who keeps up-to-date on Social Security’s ever-changing laws and regulations can help you understand whether you can qualify for disability benefits and direct you on the best way to go about the process.
-The wait period can be lengthy and overwhelming, and the longer an individual waits to apply for disability benefits, the more difficult it may be to qualify.
+An experienced PTSD attorney who keeps up-to-date on Social Security’s ever-changing laws and regulations can help you understand whether you can qualify for disability benefits and walk you through the process.
+The waiting period can be lengthy and overwhelming, and the longer an individual waits to apply for disability benefits, the more difficult it may be to qualify.
 If you experience PTSD symptoms that interfere with your functioning, including your ability to hold down a job, contact one of our caring attorneys to help you understand your rights and alleviate the stress of the process.

-- Documentation confirming symptoms related to a traumatic event in the military, a stressor powerful enough to result in PTSD.
+- Documentation confirming symptoms related to a traumatic event in the military, an in-service stressor powerful enough to result in PTSD

-- The stressor must be related to fear of hostile military or terrorist activity.
+- Proof the stressor must be related to fear of hostile military or terrorist activity

-- The stressor is likely to have happened in the location and under the circumstances of your service.
+- Evidence the stressor is likely to have happened in the location and under the circumstances of your service

-Prior to 2010, you had to provide evidence that the traumatic event actually occurred which was often impossible to do in a service-related setting where many records or proofs are destroyed or simply unavailable.
+Before 2010, you had to provide evidence that the traumatic event actually occurred, which was often impossible to do in a service-related setting where many records or proofs are destroyed or simply unavailable.
 Having this rule deleted has streamlined the process of getting disability benefits for veterans with PTSD.
-Depending on the severity of your PTSD symptoms and the limitations they cause, you may be rated at up to 100%.
-If, for example, your PTSD is well-controlled by mental health therapy and medication, you might receive a rating of 10 or 20 percent.
+Depending on the severity of your PTSD symptoms and the limitations they cause, you may receive a veteran’s disability rating up to 100%.
+Lower ratings are possible, though.
+For example, if your PTSD is well-controlled by mental health therapy and medication, you might receive a disability rating of 10 or 20%.

-On the other hand, if your PTSD symptoms interfere with your daily life to the extent that you’re unable to work or even socialize, you will likely be rated 100 percent disabled.
-If certain criteria is met, you may also be deemed totally disabled and unemployable, making you eligible for Total Disability Individual Unemployability (TDIU).
+On the other hand, if your PTSD symptoms interfere with your daily life to the extent that you’re unable to work or even socialize, you may be rated 100% disabled.
+If certain criteria are met, you may also be deemed totally disabled and unemployable, making you eligible for Total Disability Individual Unemployability (TDIU).
 An additional claim filing will be required for the VA to award a veteran TDIU.
-An experienced attorney can help you understand what VA benefits you may be eligible for and how to go about the process.
+An experienced attorney can help you understand what VA benefits you may be eligible for and how to proceed.

-If you are a veteran suffering with PTSD symptoms, you may be entitled to collect Veterans’ Disability benefits even if you are still able to work.
+If you are a veteran suffering from PTSD symptoms, you may be entitled to collect Veterans’ Disability benefits even if you are still able to work.
 If these symptoms, alone or in combination with other medical conditions, interfere with your ability to work, you may also be able to collect Social Security Disability benefits.
-Because of the difficulty navigating the bureaucracy of government programs, having a caring and knowledgeable veterans’ disability attorney in your corner is invaluable.
-At Disability Law Group, our disability attorneys are compassionate as well as highly skilled.
+Because of the difficulty navigating the bureaucracy of government programs, having a caring and knowledgeable veterans’ disability attorney in your corner is essential.
+At the Disability Law Group, our disability attorneys are compassionate and highly skilled.
 We will fight for your right to receive disability benefits as you continue to battle the often terrifying symptoms of PTSD.

 Give Yourself the Best Chance of Success

-At Disability Law Group, we are all too familiar with the anguish PTSD causes veterans and civilians alike, as well as the additional toll on the family.
+At the Disability Law Group, we are all too familiar with the anguish PTSD causes veterans and civilians alike, as well as the additional toll it places on the family.
 You do not have to go through the process alone.
-Put our talented, understanding veterans disability attorneys to work for you to get the benefits you deserve and to see you through the process.
-We are familiar with, and knowledgeable about, both Veterans’ and Social Security Disability Benefits and how to best get you the disability payments that will help you and your family.
-You can reach us by phone or email or fill out one of the contact forms on our website.
+Put our talented, understanding veterans disability attorneys to work for you to seek the benefits you deserve.
+We have extensive experience advancing claims for Veterans’ and Social Security Disability benefits.
+Take advantage of your free consultation by calling us or filling out one of the contact forms on our website.

 “I originally applied for SSDI 4 years ago and was denied multiple times.
 From the first conversation with Erika Riggs and her team I knew I was in good hands.
 They are very professional, easily understood my situation and were great to work with.
 I did not have to worry about anything they knew exactly what needed to be done.
 I no longer had to stress over the situation, I just put everything in their hands.
 They handled my situation with care and empathy and kept me informed every step of the way.
 She even checked on me after the approval to make sure I understood the process going forward and we went over all the correspondence I received from social security together.
 I would most definitely recommend Erika Riggs and her team.
 Thank you so much Erika!”
 T.W